weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 #### Wego version

-This command will print the version of wego installed and the version of flux that will be utilized by wego install.
+This command will print the version of wego installed and the version of flux that will be utilized by wego runtime install.

-Similar to `wego install` add will interact with the checkpoint system to add metrics on usage.
-One difference, `wego add` will inform the user if the version of wego they are using is out of date.
+Similar to `wego runtime install` version will interact with the checkpoint system and inform the user if the version of wego they are using is out of date.

-#### Wego status

-Wego status is used to inform the user about applications and the GitOps runtime.
-The command will

 #### Wego app status